 Many companies don’t have strict enough password policies and their staff might endanger the company’s website by having weak passwords.
-Ensure that everyone in your staff has strong passwords (a password generator works) that include special characters, numbers and letters.
+Ensure that everyone in your staff has strong passwords (using a password generator such as this or this) that include special characters, numbers and letters.

 Alternatively, use credential vault that creates highly secure passwords for users.
 Although passwords will be changed frequently, users wouldn’t need to know the password, they’d just need to validate their credentials.

 Even with all the website security preventions in check, the chance for your website to be hacked in some way at some point in time is quite high.
 The best way to recover from a cyber-attack is to back-up your website and database files regularly.

 Backing up your data depends on the type of your website and how often you update it.
 For instance, online retailers who take orders constantly should back up their website more often.
 In WordPress, there are several back-up plugins at your disposal, such as BackUpWordPress.

 Even if you’ve just launched your website, it’s important to establish a strong website security plan right from the start.
 Thousands of hackers are waiting for an opportunity to breach into websites and steal valuable information every day.
 Don’t wait until you become a cyber victim, safeguard your website right now.